AndroidPatch/APatchDocs/docs/en/faq.md

 ## What is SELinux?

-KernelPatch doesn't modify the SELinux context and bypasses SELinux via hook.
+KernelPatch not modify the SELinux context but bypasses SELinux via hook.
 This allows you to root an Android thread within the app context without the need to use `libsu` to start a new process and then perform `IPC`.

 In addition, APatch uses the `magiskpolicy` to add addition support of SELinux directly.